 According to Dr. Mark Hyman, founding chairman of functional medicine at Cleveland Clinic, "My goal in medicine is to help provide a way to navigate and sort through health information based on an entirely new way of thinking about health and disease.
 I want to find the right treatment for each person, regardless of what that treatment might be.
 If a medicine is the best treatment, I will choose that; if a change in diet, supplements, herbs, or lifestyle works best, then I will choose that.
 We must learn to treat the person, not the disease; the system, not just the symptoms.
 This is personalized medicine, the medicine of the future.”

 At its core, functional medicine is a model designed to restore health by addressing the underlying causes of disease.
-It’s about taking a careful look at all the factors that make up a person—including environmental and psychological as well as medical factors.
+It’s about taking a careful look at all the factors that make up a person—including environmental and psychological (mental illness) as well as medical factors.
 It’s not just about medicine or surgery.